tshqin/tidb-in-action/session4/chapter6/serial-number.md

 ![uid-generator.png](/res/session4/chapter6/serial-number/uid-generator.png)

 ** Snowflake algorithm：** An unique id consists of worker node, timestamp and sequence within that timestamp.
 Usually, it is a 64 bits number(long), and the default bits of that three fields are as follows:

-sign(1bit)
+* sign(1bit)
   The highest bit is always 0.

-delta seconds (28 bits)
+* delta seconds (28 bits)
   The next 28 bits, represents delta seconds since a customer epoch(2016-05-20).
 The maximum time will be 8.7 years.

-worker id (22 bits)
+* worker id (22 bits)
   The next 22 bits, represents the worker node id, maximum value will be 4.2 million.
-UidGenerator uses a build-in database based worker id assigner when startup by default, and it will dispose previous work node id after reboot.
+UidGenerator uses a build-in database based ```worker id assigner``` when startup by default, and it will dispose previous work node id after reboot.
 Other strategy such like 'reuse' is coming soon.

-sequence (13 bits)
+* sequence (13 bits)
   the last 13 bits, represents sequence within the one second, maximum is 8192 per second by default.

+**The parameters above can be configured in spring bean**

 Below items are needed to pay attention when using a snowflake UID generator:
 * the delta seconds is generated in the local machine, it relies on that machine's local clock.
 If a turn back of the clock happens, it leads to UID duplications or even the UID generating service outage.